Advanced Quantitative MethodsFind a programme

 Our students go on to employment in a wide variety of areas - often where statistical analysis is required, but also where numeracy is crucial.
 Students also continue within academic careers, going on to post-doctoral and lecturing positions.

-Dr Rich Harris, (Professor), Methodological interests in spatial statistics, spatial econometrics, GIS and geodemographics; spatial measures of inequality and segregation; the geographies of education under systems of choice.
+Professor Rich Harris, (Professor), Methodological interests in spatial statistics, spatial econometrics, GIS and geodemographics; spatial measures of inequality and segregation; the geographies of education under systems of choice.

 Professor Kelvyn Jones, (Professor), Geography of health: geographical inequalities in mortality in advanced economies; realistically complex modelling: the quantitative analysis of social science data; research design: developing evidence-based research in non-experimental studies.